Table of Contents

 If your credit isn’t stellar but you have a close friend or family member with a strong payment history, then you can ask them to cosign a loan for you or add you as an authorized user to their credit card account.

-Be aware of the risks involved with both of these options.
+Be aware of the risks involved with both of these options, as being an authorized user affects your credit score.
 If you’re an authorized user on someone’s account, then you’ll get the benefits of their good payment history, but your score will also suffer if they miss a payment.

 Moreover, when someone cosigns a loan for you, it means they’re agreeing to take full responsibility for repaying the loan if you can’t make your payments.
 However, the loan will build your payment history and add to your credit mix, boosting your score.